 - Continue to develop Lexington players within our soccer community.

-- Tryouts will be in early June.
+Tryouts are in early June.
 See the home page for dates and times.

 The LPDA is a select team.
-Players will be chosen through an evaluation session and through invitation.
-Players’ selection will be based on a number of criteria: ability, potential, commitment level, and coachability.
+Players are chosen through a tryout session and through invitation.
+Player selection is based on a number of criteria: ability, potential, commitment level, and coachability.

 - 18 to 20 training sessions.